Brooklyn Aurora Hybrid

 6. Edge Support

 The Brooklyn Aurora hybrid mattress does an above-average job in the edge support category.
-This is largely due to the durable layer of 8″ tall individually encased coils.
-The coils can sustain the added, centralized pressure along the edges of the mattress without completely giving out, as is the case with many foam mattresses.
+This is largely due to the durable layer of 8-inch tall coils that are encased individually.
+The coils in this Brooklyn Bedding mattress can sustain the added, centralized pressure along the edges of the mattress without completely giving out, as is the case with many foam mattresses.
 The pocketed coils are also supported and reinforced by high-density foams beneath the coil system.

 7. In-Home Trial Period and Warranty

-Brooklyn Bedding provides a 120-night in-home trial period paired with a 10-year warranty on the Aurora to ensure that you’ll be 100% happy with your purchase throughout its entire lifespan.
-This offered warranty is better than what most bedding manufacturers provide and says a lot about the company and their confidence in their product.
-The warranty applies to physical defects and structural flaws that occur early in the life of your hybrid mattress.
-You should be able to rely on the Aurora mattress for a good night’s sleep for an entire decade given that most durable mattresses remain in tip-top condition for at least 8 to 10 years.
+When it comes to whether or not the Aurora comes with a sleep trial, Brooklyn Bedding offers an in-home trial period of 120 nights paired with a 10-year warranty on the Aurora to ensure that you’ll be 100% happy with your purchase throughout its entire lifespan.
+This offered warranty is better than what most bedding manufacturers provide and says a lot about the company and their confidence in their bedding products.
+The warranty applies to physical defects and structural flaws that occur early in the life of your mattress.
+You should be able to rely on the Brooklyn Bedding Aurora mattress for a good night’s sleep for an entire decade given that most durable mattresses remain in tip-top condition for at least 8 to 10 years.

 8. Off-Gassing Period

-Another thing to consider when purchasing a mattress made with foam and other synthetic materials, as the Aurora mattress is, is whether or not it has an off-gassing period.
-Off-gassing happens when a new product releases harmful gases from its material which results in a somewhat strong chemical odor.
-Some people are hypersensitive to this smell and if you are one of them, you should consider the known risks and inconveniences associated with off-gassing and how these will affect your ability to use the product immediately.
+Another thing we considered in this Brooklyn Bedding Aurora mattress review is the off-gassing period.
+This is particularly important when purchasing a mattress made with foam and other synthetic materials, as the Brookly Bedding Aurora mattress is, is whether or not it has an off-gassing period.
+This happens when a new product releases harmful gases from its material which results in a somewhat strong chemical odor.
+Some people are hypersensitive to this smell and if you are one of them, you should consider the known risks and inconveniences associated with this process and how these will affect your ability to use the product immediately.

-The Brooklyn Bedding Aurora mattress does reportedly come with the need for an off-gassing period.
+The Brooklyn Bedding Aurora mattress does reportedly come with the need for such a period.
 For the most part, the initial odor coming from the materials used is expected to dissipate within 1 to 3 days.
-Basing on a Brooklyn Bedding Aurora mattress review by a customer, the off-gassing period can last as long as a couple of weeks but unless you are super sensitive this most likely won’t be the case.
-The Aurora’s off-gassing period is a bit longer than other mattresses as most only take a couple of hours to 1 day to air out completely.
+Basing on a Brooklyn Bedding Aurora mattress review by a customer, this period can last as long as a couple of weeks but unless you are super sensitive this most likely won’t be the case.
+The Aurora’s is a bit longer than other mattresses as most only take a couple of hours to 1 day to air out completely.
 However, the Aurora mattress could still be worth the wait.

 9. Sizes, Affordability, and Value

-This Brooklyn Bedding mattress is available in Twin, Twin XL, Full, Queen, King, and California King sizes.
+Just like the Brooklyn Bedding Signature, the Brooklyn Bedding Aurora mattress is available in Twin, Twin XL, Full, Queen, King, and California King sizes.
 The price for these mattresses ranges from $999-$2124 based on size.
-Brooklyn Bedding mattresses are not inexpensive, or affordable on every budget, but they are certainly worth the money when you take into account their high-quality construction and 10-year manufacturer’s warranty.
-We believe the Aurora hybrid mattress offers great value for a mid-range product.
+Brooklyn Bedding mattresses are not inexpensive, particularly if you prefer mattresses in King, Cal King, and Queen size options.
+However, they are certainly worth the money when you take into account their high-quality construction and 10-year manufacturer’s warranty.
+We believe that even budget shoppers should consider the Aurora hybrid mattress because this offers great value for a mid-range bed in a box.

 Now that you have read our Brooklyn Bedding Aurora review we hope it helps to narrow down your search for a new bed, even if it’s not the mattress for your needs.
 However, if you sleep hotter than most people, want to personalize firmness levels, prefer beds with excellent motion isolation and edge support, appreciate the feel of a luxury mattress, or want a mattress with antibacterial properties, then the Brooklyn Bedding Aurora mattress could be what you’re looking for.

-Out of all of the traits we explored in this Brooklyn Bedding Aurora mattress review, the one where the Aurora shines the most is temperature regulation.
-Not only is it cool to the touch, but the Aurora mattress also pulls excess heat away from your body and facilitates airflow to support a cooling environment.
+Out of all of the traits we explored in this mattress review, Brooklyn Bedding Aurora shines the most is temperature control.
+Equipped with superb cooling features, not only is it cool to the touch, but the Aurora mattress also pulls excess heat away from your body and facilitates airflow to support a cooling environment.

-Overall, we give this mattress and the Brooklyn Bedding company a very positive review and believe you will like it, too, if it meets your core sleep needs and preferences.
+Overall, we give this mattress and the Brooklyn Bedding company a very positive review.
+We believe the Brooklyn Bedding Aurora could be the best mattress in a box for you if it meets your core sleep needs and comfort preferences.